jeffreyevans/spatialEco/README.md

     classBreaks - for finding class breaks in a distribution

     class.comparison - Compares two nominal rasters

+	colinear - Test for linear or nonlinear collinearity/correlation in data

     correlogram - Calculates and plots a correlogram (spatially lagged correlations, "pearson", "kendall" or "spearman")